Taylor Rogers

-Taylor Allen Rogers (born December 17, 1990) is an American professional baseball pitcher for the San Francisco Giants of Major League Baseball (MLB).
-He has previously played in MLB for the Minnesota Twins, San Diego Padres, and Milwaukee Brewers.
-Rogers played college baseball at the University of Kentucky, and was selected by the Twins in the 11th round of the 2012 MLB draft.
-He was named an All-Star in 2021.
+Taylor Allen Rogers (born December 17, 1990) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Minnesota Twins, San Diego Padres, Milwaukee Brewers, San Francisco Giants, Cincinnati Reds, and Chicago Cubs.
+Rogers played college baseball for the Kentucky Wildcats, and was selected by the Twins in the 11th round of the 2012 MLB draft.
+He was an All-Star in 2021.

 Early life

-Rogers attended Chatfield Senior High School in Littleton, Colorado, playing for both the baseball team and the basketball team.
-In 2008 he was 5=2 with a 1.98 ERA, and struck out 82 batters in 53 innings.
+Rogers attended Chatfield Senior High School near Littleton, Colorado, playing for both the baseball team and the basketball team.
+In 2008 he had a 5–2 win–loss record with a 1.98 earned run average (ERA) and 82 strikeouts in 53 innings pitched.
 He was named first-team All-State.
 In 2009, he was named All-Region.

 College career

 The Baltimore Orioles selected him in the 37th round of the 2009 Major League Baseball draft.
 He did not sign with the Orioles, and instead attended the University of Kentucky to play college baseball for the Kentucky Wildcats.
 In 2010, he tied for the Southeastern Conference lead in losses (7) and runs allowed (68), as he went 4–7 with a 6.40 ERA.

 In 2011, Rogers tied for second in the Southeastern Conference in losses (7), and was third-highest in runs allowed (56).
-After the 2011 season, he played collegiate summer baseball with the Harwich Mariners of the Cape Cod Baseball League, was 2-3 with a 1.76 ERA and an 0.946 WHIP in six starts, and was named a league all-star.
+After the 2011 season, he played collegiate summer baseball with the Harwich Mariners of the Cape Cod Baseball League, was 2–3 with a 1.76 ERA and an 0.946 WHIP in six starts, and was named a league all-star.
 In 2012, he was 6-4 and was fourth in the Southeastern Conference in runs allowed (45) and 11th in strikeouts (84).
-Pitching in college from 2010–12, he was 13–18 with a 5.35 ERA.
+Pitching in college from 2010 to 2012, he was 13–18 with a 5.35 ERA.